-5.3.2 Low Voltage Control System
+5.6.2 Low Voltage Control System

-This ERV is provided with a Class II 24 VAC power supply system that operates the unit's contactor(s) for HE3XRT.
-The ERV's 24 VAC Power Supply can also be used to power the externally-installed controls system: up to 8VA of power is available.
+This ERV comes standard with a Class II 24VAC power supply system that operates the unit's contactor(s) for HE6X/7X/8X.
+The ERV's 24VAC Power Supply can also be used to power the externally-installed controls system: up to 8VA of power is available.
+An optional Integrated Programmable Controller (IPC) can be ordered with the ERV, see the Enhanced Commercial Controls IOM or the Premium Commercial Controls IOM for more information.

-The unit's power supply system includes isolation relay(s) so you can use external controls whose contact ratings are as low as 50 mA (1.2 VA).
-Also, it is possible to operate the isolation relays with 24 VAC power from an external source (with proper wiring connections).
+The unit's power supply system includes isolation relay(s) so you can use external controls whose contact ratings are as low as 50mA (1.2VA).
+Also, it is possible to operate the isolation relays with 24VAC power from an external source (with proper wiring connections).